 Traditional models of education require all students to adapt to a particular classroom structure.
 The problem is that not all students are the same.
 Some students are not challenged enough, while others can’t keep up.
 In some cases, all students are passed on to new grade levels whether they have achieved mastery of the previous year’s content or not.
 Some continue to get left behind.

-A student-centered classroom “flips the script” when it comes to education.
+Micro schools or student-centered classrooms more generally “flips the script” when it comes to education.
 It allows the student’s talents, interests, and personal background to guide the way curricular goals are set and content is taught.
 Students with varying abilities and interests experience success and become engaged learners.